heartcombo/responders/README.md

 ## Configuring your own responder

-The first step is instal responders gem and configure it in your application:
+The first step is to install the responders gem and configure it in your application:

 ```console
 gem install responders